matteomanzo-zz/CV/README.md

 #Matteo Manzo
-A very positive Web Developer who loves to constantly learn new technologies to build ( most of the time useless ) stuff.
+A pro-active Web Developer who loves to tinker with new technologies in order to build [useless] stuff.
-Robotics enthusiast, my final project at high school was home automation.
+Robotics enthusiast, my final project at high school was about home automation.
 When I am not too busy trying to build video games I also type random words on my [blog](http://matteomanzo.github.io/).
 Check it out!

 ##Skills